OTC DRUG INTERACTIONS

 6. Iron supplements + thyroid medicines

 Iron supplements often live outside the main medicine list.
-Sometimes they sit in the kitchen, sometimes in a cosmetic bag, sometimes by the breakfast table.
+Sometimes they sit in the kitchen, sometimes in a wash bag, sometimes by the breakfast table.
 Thyroid medicine is on the list, but the supplement is not.
 That is exactly how families miss the fact that iron can interfere with thyroid medicine absorption.

 7. Proton pump inhibitors for heartburn + clopidogrel